PunchThrough/bean-docs/src/projects/starter-kit-messenger.md

 Looking for ways to save time typing?
 Want to increase efficiency and maximize your time thinking of catchy buzz words?
 Or perhaps you're just looking to automate your "LOLs" and 😬 emoji Slack responses.
 Whatever the case, we have THE solution for you.

 Use the Bean+ starter kit to send messages with the press of a button.
 Choose from up to 10 messages to send.
-The LED bar keeps track of which message you are selecting and the button sends the message to your phone, computer, or tablet!
+The LED bar keeps track of which message you have selected and the button sends the message to your phone, computer, or tablet via a press and hold!

 ## Before You Begin